IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Data Points

-Data Points for a Column Chart are the individual columns, which use a Smart Layout in Sketch making it possible to adjust their amount on the Chart Area.
+Data Points for a Column Chart are the individual columns, which use a `Smart Layout` in Sketch, making it possible to adjust accordingly their amount on the Chart Area.
+In Adobe XD, the use of `Stacks` lets you achieve that.
 They come with configurable labels on the X-axis and annotation labels.

 <img class="responsive-img" src="../images/column_chart_columns.png" srcset="../images/column_chart_columns@2x.png 2x" />